tostenzel/autodiff/README.md

 During the backward pass, gradients are computed in reverse order, starting from the final output tensor and propagating through its ancestors.

 #### Backward Function in autograd.py:
-- When `backward()` is called on the final output tensor, usually the cost/loss, `autograd.collect_backward_graph()` starts traversing the computational graph in reverse.
+- When `backward()` is called on the final output tensor, usually the cost/loss, `autograd.ollect_backward_graph()` starts traversing the computational graph in reverse.
 - It begins with the tensor on which `backward()` was called and recursively visits the parent tensors stored in `_ctx`.

 #### Gradient Computation: